 Bandwidth and storage space are 2 different things.

-In simple words, bandwidth refers to a lane in which the data can get transferred from the server to your users on the web.
-Suppose, if you’ve got 1GB of server bandwidth, the max amount of files you can transfer in 1 go shouldn’t exceed 1GB.
+In simple words, bandwidth refers to a lane through which data can be transferred from the server to your users on the web.
+Suppose you’ve got 1GB of server bandwidth; the maximum number of files you can transfer in 1 go shouldn’t exceed 1GB.
 And images make the most part.

-Less image size will use less bandwidth, thus save your server resources which can be better utilized in other processing tasks.
+A smaller image size uses less bandwidth, saving your server resources and allowing them to be better utilized for other processing tasks.

-As not only do images get transferred by your server, but your server also sends other important data as well.
-If the image size is high, it’ll consume much of the bandwidth, giving quite less window for other files (such as text) to get transferred.
+Not only does your server transfer images, but it also sends other important data.
+If the image size is large, it’ll consume a lot of bandwidth, leaving less room for other files (such as text) to be transferred.

 4: Image SEO And Google Guidelines Compliant

-Since WebP image format is officially released by Google & they’ve also claimed that WebP is optimized for images on the web.
-In Google Page Speed Insights, you also get to see a repeated recommendation that, “Try To Use WebP Images”
+Since the WebP image format was officially released by Google & they’ve also claimed that WebP is optimized for images on the web.
+In Google Page Speed Insights, you also get to see a repeated recommendation that “Try To Use WebP Images”

-Thus, people using WebP versions of images rather than JPEG or PNG tend to do better in image SEO since they’re compliant with the Google guidelines.
-This also helps them drive traffic to their blog not only from Google search but also image search as well.
+Thus, people using WebP versions of images rather than JPEG or PNG tend to perform better in image SEO because they comply with Google guidelines.
+This also helps them drive traffic to their blog, not only from Google search but also from image search.

 5: Faster Loading Web Pages

-As stated, Webp lossless images are smaller in size.
+As stated, WebP lossless images are smaller.
 They highly reduce your page loading times.

 Also, a smaller file size takes less time to get transferred from the server to your client browsers.
-On my personal website, when I switched to WebP from PNG, I decreased loading time by 2.5s.
+On my personal website, switching from PNG to WebP reduced loading time by 2.5 seconds.

-Then, my page size was reduced from 2MB to just 700KB, thus saving my bandwidth & decreasing my loading times simultaneously.
-This increased the site speed which is vital today.
+Then, my page size was reduced from 2MB to 700KB, saving bandwidth & decreasing loading times.
+This increased the site speed, which is vital today.

 6: Improve Your Core Web Vital Score

-Recently, Google has emphasized the Core Web Vitals & stated how much they’re important in determining your rankings.
+Recently, Google has emphasized Core Web Vitals & stated that they are important in determining your rankings.

-There’s a term in CWV (Core Web Vital) named LCP (Largest Contentful Paint).
+There’s a term in Core Web Vitals (CWV) called LCP (Largest Contentful Paint).
 It refers to the time it takes for a part of your web page to get rendered by your browser.

-Larger your file size or dimensions of the image, the more time it will take to paint that image in your browser, thus increasing the LCP & reducing the interaction time.
-WebP minimizes that by reducing the file size for you.
+The larger your file size or dimensions of the image, the more time it will take to paint that image in your browser, thus increasing the LCP & reducing the interaction time.
+WebP minimizes this by reducing file size.

 Also, keep in mind that your image dimensions should not exceed 1024px in width & overall size shouldn’t go beyond 100Kb for a better experience.